GLOBAL MARKETS-China joins Asian shares in cautious advance ahead of trade talks

 Among those blacklisted, trading in video surveillance company Hikvision 002415.SZ was suspended while voice recognition front-runner IFLYTEK Co 002230.SZ fell as much as 3.1%.

-Trump also said he hoped China found a humane and peaceful resolution to the ongoing political protests in Hong Kong, and warned the situation had the potential to hurt trade talks.
+Trump also said he hoped China found a humane and peaceful resolution to political protests in Hong Kong, and warned the situation had the potential to hurt trade talks.

 Trump has said the tariff increase will take effect if no progress is made in the negotiations.